Car Accident Demand Letter Samples | How to Write (Examples)

 • Seek professional Legal Advice

-• You believe they were at-fault in the accident
+• You believe they were at fault in the accident

 What to Include in a Car Accident Demand Letter

-Relate the Facts
+Relate the facts

 Describe the facts surrounding the accident in detail, including the weather, road directions, the direction you were headed in, and where the at-fault driver was headed.
 You can also refer to police reports containing citations against the driver, relevant laws such as distracted driving infractions, and other pertinent facts.
 The account should be composed and not emotional.
 You should also provide a clear and poised explanation of the physical effects of the accident and provide the insurance company with your version of the events that took place during the accident.

-Be Polite
+Be polite

 Be polite when writing a letter.
-Do not attack your adversary in as much as you may be tempted to do so—be polite but serious at the same time.
+Do not attack your adversary as much as you may be tempted to do so—be polite but serious at the same time.
 The more you attack the recipient, the more you push them to respond similarly.
 When you are calm, you will sound more believable, as this demonstrates that you are confident in your position.
-This also holds when presenting an argument in court too.
+This also holds when presenting an argument in court.

-Injuries and Medical Treatments
+Injuries and medical treatments

-Medical Expenses
+Medical expenses

 Provide all the medical expenses you incur that are reasonably connected to your accident.
 Add proof to back up the demand in the form of medical reports, hospital bills, and receipts.
-Do not send the demand letter to the insurance company until after you’ve completed your treatment.
+Do not send the letter to the insurance company until after you’ve completed your treatment.

 Damages

-Damages can be divided into two: economic damages and non-economic damages.
+Damages can be divided into two categories: economic damages and non-economic damages.
 Economic damages include medical expenses and lost income as a result of the accident.
-At the same time, non-economic damages also referred to as pain and Suffering, include any emotional distress resulting from the accident, for example, depression, anxiety, or post-traumatic disorder (PTSD).
+At the same time, non-economic damages, also referred to as pain and suffering, include any emotional distress resulting from the accident.

 Even though you may not have any documentation to prove that you suffered non-economic damage because it is subjective, you still have to describe how your physical injuries negatively impacted your quality of life.